NuclearQuads/nuclearquads.github.io/instructions/pisetup.md

 If there are any errors, let me know so I can fix them, but also a quick google search should easily solve most of them.

-The [RotorHazard discord server](https://discord.gg/ANKd2pzBKH) is the best place to contact me or the RotorHazard developers for help.
+The <a href="https://discord.gg/ANKd2pzBKH" target="_blank">RotorHazard discord</a> is the best place to contact me or the RotorHazard developers for help.

 Note: The username on your Pi OS installation must be NuclearHazard.